CAJan93/docker_cheat_sheet/kubernetes/CKAD/core_concepts/README.md

 use `k create <resource> <pod-name> --save-config`.
 The yaml will be converted to json and added as a annotation to the file.
 Does work with any kind of resources.

 ## 4.9.
 How do I constrain a pod?
-X

 In the yaml, I define `spec.resources.limits` and then `memory` or `cpu`.

-## How do you check if two pods can talk to each other?
+## 4.10.
+How do you check if two pods can talk to each other?
 X

 Get the `target-pot-ip` via k get `k get <target-pod> -o yaml`.
 At the end the `podIP` is listed.
 If you are using services, you can also use the `cluster-ip` of the service instead of the `podIP`